sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

 ## <span id="Step_3__Detach_the_VHD__copy_it_to_a_new_device__and_attach_it__optional_">Step 3: Detach the VHD, copy it to a new device, and attach it (optional)

-You can deploy the VHD to a device that already has a copy of Windows installed on it, or you can clean and prepare the destination PC's hard drive to use the VHD.
+You can deploy the VHDX to a device that already has a copy of Windows installed on it, or you can clean and prepare the destination PC's hard drive to use the VHD.

-**Detach the VHD and save it to a network share or storage drive**
+**Detach the VHDX and save it to a network share or storage drive**

 1. Use diskpart to detach the virtual disk from your technician PC.

     ```
     diskpart
-    select vdisk file=C:\windows.vhd
+    select vdisk file=C:\windows.vhdx
     detach vdisk
     exit
     ```

-2. Copy the VHD to a network share or removable storage drive.
+2. Copy the VHDX to a network share or removable storage drive.
 The following maps a drive letter to a network share, creates a directory for the VHD, and then copies the VHD.

     ```
     net use n: \\server\share\
     md N:\VHDs
-    copy C:\windows.vhd n:\VHDs\
+    copy C:\windows.VHDX n:\VHDs\
     ```

 **Clean and prepare a new device for native boot**

 On your destination PC:
 1. Use your bootable WinPE key to [boot the destination PC to WinPE](winpe-create-usb-bootable-drive.md#boot-to-windows-pe).
 2. Clean and prepare the destination PC's hard drive.
-Create a system partition (S), and a main partition (M) where the VHD will be stored.
+Create a system partition (S), and a main partition (M) where the VHDX will be stored.

     BIOS: